mbed-ce/mbed-ce-dot-dev/docs/how-to-use/io.md

     Also, documentation for your target may provide a list of the valid pin names and what functions they offer.

+    In this page we will be using STM32-style pin names (e.g. PA_0), but there are other styles in use by different targets.

 `DigitalOut` provides the `write()` function which writes a value to a pin:

 ```cpp